 - a.
 Certificate of Appropriateness Required.
-All applications for development and redevelopment within the Downtown Overlay District shall require a Certificate of Appropriateness prior to issuance of a building permit including: - Additions to existing structures; or new buildings or outbuildings. - ii.
+All applications for development and redevelopment within the Downtown Overlay District shall require a Certificate of Appropriateness prior to issuance of a building permit including: - i.
+Additions to existing structures; or new buildings or outbuildings. - ii.
 Changes to any street facing facades (except alleys). - Demolition of any building or portion of any building within the Downtown Overlay District. - iv.
 Construction of roof top additions or decks. - v.
 Alteration of accessory structures such as garages. - vi.
 Installation of exterior access stairs. - vii.
 Installation of antennas and satellite receiving dishes that are visible from adjoining public rights-of-way (except alleys). - viii.
 Installation or alteration of any exterior sign, or alteration of any sign contributing to the significance of a structure. - ix.
-Site features other than vegetation, including without exception fencing, lighting and lighting fixtures, paving and grading. - b.
+Site features other than vegetation, including without exception fencing, lighting and lighting fixtures, paving and grading. - x.
+Construction of a new parking lot or expansion of an existing parking lot. - b.
 Downtown Design Administrator.
-The Downtown Design Administrator shall be responsible for the following: - Reviewing all applications for development as required by this Article; - Making recommendations on the application and interpretation of regulations, standards, and requirements of this Article; - iii.
-Requiring the applicant to submit any additional information that may be reasonably necessary to review and
+The Downtown Design Administrator shall be responsible for the following: - Reviewing all applications for development as required by this Article; - ii.
+Making recommendations on the application and interpretation of regulations, standards, and requirements of this Article;

-- determine whether the proposed development complies with the requirements of this Article; - iv.
-Review and recommend to the Zoning Administrator for final approval on the issuance of the Certificate of Appropriateness for all applications that comply with Article 21 after review and preliminary recommendation by the Downtown Development Coordination Committee: - v.
-The Downtown Design Administrator and the Zoning Administrator shall not be authorized to waive or vary requirements of the Article or any other Article in the Owensboro Metropolitan Zoning Ordinance; - vi.
+- iii.
+Requiring the applicant to submit any additional information that may reasonably necessary to review and determine whether the proposed development with complies the requirements of this Article; - iv.
+Review and recommend to the Zoning Administrator for final approval on the issuance of the Certificate of Appropriateness for all applications that comply with Article 21; - v.
+The Downtown Design Administrator and the Zoning Administrator shall not be authorized to waive or vary requirements of this Article or any other Article in the Owensboro Metropolitan Zoning Ordinance; - vi.
 Support the HPB in its efforts; - vii.
 Advise and assist property owners and other persons, including neighborhood or business organizations interested in historic preservation and/or Downtown Development; and - viii.
 Forward any applications to the HPB for design exceptions, additional design direction or appeal of final decision of the Zoning Administrator for any reason. - c.
 COA Application Requirements.
 An application for a Certificate of Appropriateness shall require the following: